614-615 - Causes of Industrial Revolution

 The Industrial Revolution is different from the two largely political revolutions just looked at.
 This is a socio-economic revolution which changed the way we work, we make money, we see each other, and how we interact with the planet.
 None of this was obvious to those pioneers and entrepreneurs who started to change traditional working habits in 18th century Great Britain however.
 They had no idea their isolated experiments would change the face of the earth and the fortunes of modern Europe.
 What were these changes, who started them...and why?

-Using the introductory SAFE text, explore why the Industrial Revolution happened in Great Britain in the 1700s, and then consolidate that understanding using the digital text above, and the video resources below using the attached Word document worksheets to help you make resources..
+Using the introductory SAFER text, explore why the Industrial Revolution happened in Great Britain in the 1700s, and then consolidate that understanding using the digital text above, via the factory icon, and the video resources below using the attached Word document worksheets to help you make resources..

 Serendipity or Luck - as with all major historical events, there is an element of luck about the emergence of industry in Great Britain with all the right factors in the same place at the same time as we will see below....